Skip to content

 • Attend events to engage members and recruit new ones.

-• Assist in drafting donor communications, including appeals, acknowledgments, reports, and correspondence.
+• Assist in drafting member and donor communications.

-• Collaborate with the Marketing team to run campaigns and social media efforts to engage prospects and convert them into members.
+• Collaborate with the Marketing team to run campaigns and social media efforts to engage prospects and convert them into members/donors.

 Database Management & Gift Tracking:

-• Oversee gift entries, ensuring best practices for data entry.
+• Train on processing gift entries, ensuring best practices for data entry.

-• Manage the transition to a new fundraising database and train staff on its use.
+• Assist in the transition to a new fundraising database and train staff on its use.

-• Generate reports, pull lists, and analyze data related to donations and memberships.
+• Understand how to generate reports, pull lists, and analyze data related to donations and memberships.

 Administrative Support: